 As offers are usually made based on scanned or copy documents applicants are required to provide original documentation (generally this refers to academic transcripts only but other documents may be required depending on the course in question) before they are allowed to complete enrolment procedures - please see also Verification Information for Students

 - When a student accepts a place, a record is created in Banner and a hold is put on this record pending verification and authentication of documents.

-- On presentation of satisfactory documents to Admissions, the hold on the student record is released.
+- Once verification has been completed the hold on the student record is released.

 How do Admissions ensure documents are genuine?

-The team in Admissions, involved in this have all received training in identification of fraudulent documents and have additional tools such as UV lights to detect signs of tampering.
+The preferred method is primary source electronic verfication by the issuing institution or a third party digital credential service provider.
+The team in Admissions, involved in this have also all received training in identification of fraudulent hard copy documents and have additional tools such as UV lights to detect signs of tampering.
 They are very experienced and familiar with a wide range of documents.

 Can I validate the documents for my own applicants?

-Yes, if you are satisfied that the documents you have seen are original, you can verify them.
-You must email Admissions with the student number(s) stating that you have seen the original documents concerned.
+Yes, if you are satisfied that the documents that you have seen are original, you can verify them using the Verify Originals section of the Document Review screen (new facility available from October 27th).
+Once all the required documents have been marked as verfied then this will automatically release the hold.
+You can also email Admissions with the student number(s) stating that you have seen the original documents concerned.
 Admissions will then release the hold.